 We often hear the news regarding large-scale devastation caused by earthquakes and cyclones.
 The death tolls are usually very high in the regions primarily hit by the calamity.
 Cyclones result in the destruction of houses, buildings, transportation, electricity and death of livestock.
 Ever wondered how a calamity such as a cyclone affects the lives of a living being inhabiting that region.

-Destruction caused by Cyclones
+Destruction Caused by Cyclones

-The destruction caused by cyclones depends on its intensity, location, and size.
+The destruction caused by cyclones depends on their intensity, location, and size.
 In forest regions, the trees get uprooted and canopies get affected.
 In coastal regions, the banks and embankments get eroded.
 In deserts, the sand dunes get reshaped whereas in mountainous regions mudslides and landslides occur.
 When a cyclone hits a region, the hazards resulting from the hit can be divided into three types:

 - Primary Hazards